vinci1it2000/schedula/README.rst

       `Console 2 <http://sourceforge.net/projects/console/>`_
       application that supports a more decent way to copy-paste.

-IF you have familiarity with v1 release AND already have a full-blown *python-3 environment* (i.e. *Linux*) you can immediately start working with the following console-commands; otherwise follow the detailed instructions under sections :ref:`begin-install` and :ref:`begin-usage`.
+IF you have familiarity with v1 release AND IF you already have a full-blown *python-3 environment* (i.e. *Linux*) you can immediately start working with the following console-commands; otherwise follow the detailed instructions under sections :ref:`begin-install` and :ref:`begin-usage`.